djtech42/YikYakTerminal/README.md

-Yik Yak Command Line Version (BETA)
+Yik Yak Command Line Version (2.0 BETA)
 ==============

 Python implementation of Yik Yak using the pyak API by joseph346.
 It reads and posts yaks.
-Beta version adds upvoting and downvoting for yaks.
+Beta version adds:
+- Upvoting and Downvoting of Yaks
+- Upvoting and Downvoting of Comments
+- Posting Comments
+- Reading Top Local Yaks
+- Reading Best Yaks of All Time
+- Viewing Yaks Posted by Self
+- See Yakarma Level

 --------------------------------------------------------------------------------------
 ## Getting Started Guide for Users on OS X and Linux